Grenade: Development of modern grenades

-The United States developed the Mk 2 hand grenade before the war, nicknamed the "pineapple" for its grooved surface.
-This weapon was widely used by American G.I.s.
-The heavy, segmented bodies of "pineapple" type grenades produce an unpredictable pattern of fragmentation.
-After the Second World War, Britain adopted grenades that contained segmented coiled wire in smooth metal casings.
-Despite this, the Mills bomb remained the standard grenade of the British Armed Forces and was manufactured in the UK until 1972, when it was replaced by the L2 series.
+After the Second World War, the general design of hand grenades has been fundamentally unchanged, with pin-and-lever being the predominant igniter system with the major powers, though incremental and evolutionary improvements continuously were made.
+In 2012, Spränghandgranat 07 (shgr 07, "Blast hand-grenade 07") was announced as the first major innovation in the area of handgrenades since the Great War.
+Developed by Ian Kinley at Försvarets Materielverk (FMV), shgr 07 is a self-righting, jumping hand grenade containing some 1,900 balls that covers a cone 10 metres in diameter with the centre about 2 metres in height.
+This minimize the dangers outside the lethal zone as there is little to no random scattering of fragments from the blast.

 Explosive grenades

-Fragmentation (defensive)
+Fragmentation

 Fragmentation grenades are common in armies.
-They are weapons that are designed to disperse fragments on detonation, aimed to damage targets within as the lethal and injury radii.
+They are weapons that are designed to disperse fragments on detonation, aimed to damage targets within the lethal and injury radii.
 The body is generally made of a hard synthetic material or steel, which will provide some fragmentation as shards and splinters, though in modern grenades a pre-formed fragmentation matrix is often used.
 The pre-formed fragmentation may be spherical, cuboid, wire or notched wire.
-Most AP grenades are designed to detonate either after a time delay or on impact.
+Most explosive grenades are designed to detonate either after a time delay or on impact.

-When the word grenade is used without specification, and context does not suggest otherwise, it is generally assumed to refer to a fragmentation grenade.

-Fragmentation grenades can be divided into two main types, defensive and offensive, where the former are designed to be used from a position of cover (e.g. in a slit trench or behind a suitable wall) against an open area outside, and have an effective kill radius greater than the distance they can be thrown; while the latter are for use by assaulting troops, and have a smaller effective radius.

-The Mills bombs and the French/Soviet F1 are examples of defensive grenades.
-The Dutch V40, Swiss HG 85, and US MK3 are examples of offensive grenades.

 Modern fragmentation grenades, such as the United States M67 grenade, have a wounding radius of 15 m – half that of older style grenades, which can still be encountered – and can be thrown about 40 m.
 Fragments may travel more than 200 m.